suriya-06/SharedPref/README.md

 # SharedPrefences
-SharedPreferences in Android studio
-Shared Preferences allow you to save and retrieve data in the form of key,value pair.
+SharedPreferences in Android studio allows you to save and retrieve data in the form of key,value pair.